stratum/stratum-helm-charts/README.md

-Paasadsadaaaaaaalease refer to the README in each subfolder for details
+Psdssdaaasadsadaaaaaaalease refer to the README in each subfolder for details